ssfsx17/sky-islands/readable.md

-**Animal Speaker I** - All allied animals within a radius of 5 feet gain a bonus to Physical Evasion, Physical Armor, Magic Evasion, and Magic Armor, equal to 1/4th of your Animal Speaker Aura skill rating, for a minimum of 1 point gained..
+**Animal Speaker I** - All allied animals within a radius of 5 feet gain a bonus to Physical Evasion, Physical Armor, Magic Evasion, and Magic Armor, equal to 1/4th of your Animal Speaker Aura skill rating, for a minimum of 1 point gained.
+Enemy animals within the same radius receive a penalty instead, due to the counteraction of brainwashing causing them to also forget the associated combat training.

 #### Rating 20